 All of our revenue to date has been derived from interest earned on invested funds.
 We have not commercially introduced any products.
-We expect to incur substantial and continuing losses for the foreseeable future as our own product development programs expand, various preclinical and clinical trials commence and we continue to seek product in-licenses or otherwise acquire new products.
-The amount of these losses may vary significantly from year-to-year and quarter-to-quarter and will depend on, among other factors:
+Since our inception, we have experienced significant operating losses.
+We incurred a net loss of \$3,437,195 for the year ended December 31, 2000, resulting in an accumulated deficit of \$15,639,672.
+We incurred a net loss of \$1,548,813 for the six months ended June 30, 2001, and as of June 30, 2001, our accumulated deficit was \$17,188,485.
+We expect to incur substantial and continuing losses for the foreseeable future as our product development programs expand and various preclinical and clinical trials commence.
+The amount of these losses may vary significantly from year-to-year and quarter-to-quarter and will depend upon, among other factors:

-- the timing and cost of product development; - the progress and cost of pre-clinical and clinical development O programs; - the timing and cost of obtaining necessary regulatory approvals, and the cost of marketing the products, if approved; the timing and cost of obtaining third party reimbursement; and O - O - the costs of licensure or acquisition of new products.
+- the timing and cost of product development; - the progress and cost of preclinical and clinical development programs; - the costs of licensure or acquisition of new products; and - the timing and cost of obtaining necessary regulatory approvals.

-In order to generate revenues, we must successfully develop and commercialize the products currently in our portfolio or additional products $\ensuremath{\mathsf{C}}$ that we may in-license or otherwise acquire, or we must enter into collaborative agreements with others who can successfully develop and commercialize them.
-Even if our proposed products and the additional products we may in-license or otherwise acquire are commercially introduced, they may never achieve market acceptance and we may never generate revenues or achieve profitability.
+In order to generate revenues, we must successfully develop and commercialize our proposed products in pre-clinical development, in late-stage human clinical development, or already on the market that we may in-license or otherwise acquire or enter into collaborative agreements with others who can successfully develop and commercialize them.
+Even if our proposed products and the products we may license or otherwise acquire are commercially introduced, they may never achieve market acceptance and we may never generate revenues or achieve profitability.